Defense Lawyer for Driving While License Suspended/Driving Without a Valid Operator’s License

-We are experienced Traffic Ticket Lawyers who represent clients that have received traffic violation charges or related issues in the greater Puget Sound area.
-We use our 16 years in Traffic practice to provide aggressive legal representation in court, act as your agent in negotiating alternative outcomes to contested hearings, and provide advice and counsel to our clients in the best methods to minimize the potential impact of a traffic violation given your specific circumstances.
+We are experienced Traffic Ticket Lawyers who represent clients with criminal traffic charges in the greater Puget Sound area.
+We provide aggressive legal representation in court, act as your agent in negotiating alternative outcomes to contested hearings, and provide advice and counsel to our clients in the best methods to minimize the potential impact of a traffic violation given your specific circumstances.
 For a free consultation call 206-816-9110, or fill out the form below for a callback.

 Driving Without a Valid Operator’s License

 Under RCW 46.20.005, driving without a valid operator’s license is if a person drives any motor vehicle on a highway in Washington State without a valid driver’s license issued to Washington residents or a valid license from another state.
 Unlike a No License on Person charge, which is driving without carrying your license with you, this is a criminal offense that will be on your court record.

 Driving without a valid license is considered a misdemeanor, which RCW 9A.20.021 defines as punishable by up to ninety days in jail, a maximum fine of $1,000, or both.
-The court finding a conviction can have jurisdiction over you for a period of two years during which you must maintain law-abiding behavior, otherwise you may be required to return to court.
+The court finding a conviction can have probationary jurisdiction over you for a period of two years during which you must maintain law-abiding behavior, otherwise you may be required to return to court.

 Driving While License Suspended in the Third Degree